cadddr/mcloc/README.md

 See for an introduction: https://en.wikipedia.org/wiki/Monte_Carlo_localization

 ### On Model Correctness
-Please note that model is not yet completely correct, in fact, much of the sensible computations are commented out for debugging, but it does already show some interesting visuals.
+Please note that model is not yet completely correct but it does already show some interesting visuals.
 Screenshots to follow.

 ### Installation
 The code requires